mjordan/islandora_workbench_docs/docs/paged_and_compound.md

-Islandora Workbench provides three ways to create paged and compound content:
+Islandora Workbench provides four ways to create paged and compound content:

 * using a subdirectory structure to define the relationship between the parent item and its children
 * using a subdirectory structure to define the relationship between an existing parent item and its children